perjo927/preybird-react/README.md

 ### `yarn test`
-Launches the test runner in the interactive watch mode.<br>
+Launches the test runner in the interactive watch mode.
+Make to sure build before the tests are run.<br>

 ### `yarn e2e`
 *TODO*